Statistics Under Pressure: informing decision-making at pace

 The following individuals form a Steering Group that helps to direct and advise on the project:

-• John Aston (Chair) - RSS President-Elect, Harding Professor of Statistics in Public Life at the University of Cambridge, , previous Chief Scientific Advisor at the Home Office (2017-2020), non-executive director on the board of the UK Statistics Authority
+• John Aston (Chair) - RSS President, Harding Professor of Statistics in Public Life and Pro-Vice-Chancellor for Research at the University of Cambridge, previous Chief Scientific Advisor to the Home Office (2017-2020) and Non-Executive Director of the UK Statistics Authority

 • Paul Allin - RSS Honorary Officer for National Statistics, Chair of RSS National Statistics Advisory Group, visiting Professor in the Department of Mathematics, Imperial College London, previous roles chairing the UK Statistics User Forum and at the Office for National Statistics and Government Statistical Service